 If there is a neighbor “sin” that really riles people, it’s this one.
 “It’s just plain rude to leave dog excrement in public neighborhood areas or in other people’s yards,” says Erin Askeland, certified pet behavior expert at Camp Bow Wow.
 “Not only is it rude, but it’s gross; dog excrement can transmit diseases, damage plants and grass, and, let’s be honest, doesn’t have the most pleasant smell.”
 It’s your responsibility as a pet owner to clean up after them, she says.
 Leaving poop piles is definitely at the top of the list of rude dog owner habits you need to stop ASAP.

 Asking to borrow your neighbor’s lawnmower

 It used to be that people were welcome to ask their neighbors to borrow anything from a cup of sugar to small equipment.
 However, the norms have changed, Gottsman says.
 “These days people are much more isolated from one another and these requests are often seen as a rude intrusion,” she explains.
 “Unless you know your neighbor very well and already have a friendly relationship, don’t ask to borrow things.”
 Still need a lawnmower?
-Start with these 10 ways to build trust with your neighbors before asking to borrow it.
+Start with these building trust with your neighbors before asking to borrow it.
 And offer to fill up the tank, so you’re making an effort to repay the favor.